-Depleting natural resources, rapid industrialization and urbanization has led to a negative impact on the environment.
+Depleting natural resources, rapid industrialisation and urbanisation have led to a negative impact on the environment.
 Eco-friendly buildings that are energy efficient and use water management techniques are the need of the hour.
 Some developers have succeeded in creating such buildings.
-Let us have a look at India’s top 10 green buildings:

 ITC Green Centre, Gurgaon

-Spread across a sprawling 1,80,000 square feet, the ITC Green Centre has set benchmark for green buildings in India.
+Spread across a sprawling 1,80,000 sq ft, the ITC Green Centre has set a benchmark for green buildings in India.
 Located in Sector-32, Gurgaon, the building has been awarded the Platinum Green Building rating by USGBC-LEED (Green Building Council-Leadership in Energy and Environmental Design), making it the first corporate house in India to bag this award.

 Suzlon One Earth, Pune

 With a capacity to accommodate 2300 people, ‘One Earth’ is another building that has received Platinum certification of LEED.
 The building is built using low energy materials thus, reducing carbon footprint.
 90 percent of the occupied space of the building has access to natural daylight.
-While the exterior of the building uses renewable energy based LED street lighting reducing approximately 25 percent of the total power.
-The ventilation system consists of jet fans that saves 50 percent energy by periodically pushing out stale air and bringing in fresh air.
+While the exterior of the building uses renewable energy-based LED street lighting reducing approximately 25 percent of the total power.
+The ventilation system consists of jet fans that save 50 percent energy by periodically pushing out stale air and bringing in the fresh air.

 Patni (i-GATE) Knowledge Center, Noida